BPH Treatment in Cleveland, OH

 Dr. Kedia and Dr. Lapeyrolerie are experienced in offering the latest technology in treating BPH, including the most minimally invasive surgical procedures.
 Cleveland Urology Associates services a wide variety of patients from all over the state of Ohio at our offices in Cleveland.
-Call (440) 891-6500 to schedule your appointment at one of our six convenient locations today!
+Call (440) 891-6500 to schedule your appointment at one of our five convenient locations today!

 What are the symptoms of Enlarged Prostate (BPH)?

 Most BPH symptoms include problems with urination.
 Not every man has the same symptoms, nor do they have them to the same degree.
 But if you are having symptoms most of the time, they will get worse if you don’t treat the problem.
 The prostate surrounds a portion of the urethra (the tube that carries urine from the bladder through the penis).
 As your prostate grows, it presses against the urethra restricting or obstructing normal urine flow.
 Urination becomes more difficult.
 Your bladder may not be able to empty completely.
 This can cause irritation.
 If left untreated, BPH can lead to more serious problems such as damage to the bladder and kidneys.